ujanssen/frank/README.md

 # frank

-A playgrund for learning saltstack/salt
+A playground for learning saltstack/salt

 - install salt-minion: